sergey-semenov/llvm-project/libsycl/docs/DesignDocs/UnifiedRuntime.rst

 The Unified Runtime (UR) project serves as an interface layer between the SYCL runtime and the device-specific runtime layers which control execution on devices.
-The parts of it primarily utilized by SYCL RT are its C API, loader library, and the adapter libraries that implement the API for various backends.
+SYCL RT utilizes its C API, loader library, and the adapter libraries that implement the API for various backends.

 The SYCL runtime accesses the UR API via the Adapter object.
-Each Adapter object owns a ur_adapter_handle_t, which represents a UR backend (e.g. OpenCL, Level Zero, etc).
+Each Adapter object owns a ``ur_adapter_handle_t``, which represents a UR backend (e.g. OpenCL, Level Zero, etc).

 For detailed information about the UR project including